An Introduction to Neural Data Compression: Compression without quantization

 bits.
 That is, the coding cost is close to the information contained in $\z$.
-However, they also showed that in general it is not possible to significantly reduce the coding cost.
+However, they also showed that in general it is not possible to significantly reduce this coding cost further.
 Even for optimal encoders and decoders we may therefore have to pay an overhead which is logarithmic in the mutual information.
-However, this overhead is relatively small if the mutual information is large.
+Note that this overhead is relatively small if the mutual information is large.

 One way to increase the mutual information (and thus reduce the relative overhead) is to communicate more information at once (for example, by bundling multiple frames of a video).
 Unfortunately, it can be computationally very expensive to do so.
 Agustsson \& Theis \cite{agustsson2020uq} showed that there is no general reverse channel coding algorithm whose computational cost is polynomial in the information content.
 If we want to transmit large amounts of information at once using as few bits as possible, then this may only be possible by spending a lot of computation.
 Nevertheless, some distributions can be communicated efficiently, both computationally and with low overhead.